tpmanley/http-tunnel/README.md

 [Read more](https://medium.com/@xnuter/writing-a-modern-http-s-tunnel-in-rust-56e70d898700) about the design.

+### mDNS discovery

+The `libmdns` library is used to make this server discoverable with mDNS.
+It advertises a service name of `_httptunnel._tcp`.
+It will advertise the same port included in the ``--bind` parameter.

 ### Quick overview of source files

 * `configuration.rs` - contains configuration structures + a basic CLI